Juuanek/PORTFOLIO/README.md

 ## <p align="center"><a name="projects"> 📈 PROJECTS 📈 </a>
- My projects and expirence are mostly thanks to uTest platfrom for testers around the world.
+ My projects and Experience are mostly thanks to uTest platfrom for testers around the world.
 This platform makes opportunity for every tester no matter who and where from.
-They performs services for huge companies around the world in testing their apps, devices, webs, and much more.
+They provide services for major companies around the world in testing their apps, devices, webs, and much more.
 I started testing on uTest in Januray 2024 and I made some really good progress and became respected around companies for work that I do.
 For now I am at bronze level of uTest Certification and I am constantly working on developing my skills in testing so I can rank up in levels.